 Other options are the Volcano huts or camping grounds.
 The camping sites in Þórsmörk are perfect for trekking the 6 day Laugavegur trek (camping) tour, of which two days are spent inside Þórsmörk valley.

 - Volcano Hut small cottages,

 Lots!
 Arctic Adventures operates many tours which incorporate Thorsmork, for example, the famous Laugavegur hiking trail.
 A couple favorite Thorsmork tours include:

 If you’re feeling more adventurous, hike through a lava field, bathe in a hot spring river and trek Thorsmork and Landmannalaugar Nature Reserve.
-Join us for an amazing Iceland hiking highlights 4-day adventure tour from Reykjavík.
+Join us for along one of the world’s best trails to enjoy Iceland’s best landscapes.